 Enjoy a Christmas light spectacle from the comfort of your own car at this drive-through display in Watkins Regional Park.
 If the weather is particularly brutal during the winter, you won't regret staying in the car rather than risking the frigid temperatures outdoors.
 To boot, this Christmas light display now features more than one million twinkling lights.

 If you're super busy during the holidays, as many people are, a drive-through display can save you some time as well.
 Just consider going at non-peak hours, as these displays attract tons of visitors, which can lead to a backlog of traffic and slow you down.

-Don't miss the annual lighting of the Washington Monument in the 600 block of Cathedral St. at Mount Vernon Place.
+Don't miss the annual lighting of the George Washington Monument in the 600 block of Cathedral Street at Mount Vernon Place.
 During the event, the flip is switched as an evening of choir performances and vibrant fireworks unfolds.
 That means you'll get music, fireworks, and a light display—can't beat that!
 The event will be Thursday, December 6, 2018.

 Some of the best places to see the display are from Broadway Pier in Fells Point, the Inner Harbor Promenade, and from Tidepoint, but many waterfront hotels and restaurants also have excellent views.